yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 }
 ```

-###LogoutFinishedEvent
+### LogoutFinishedEvent

-This event will be thrown when logging out of the social provider has finished **successfully**.
+This event is triggered when logging out of the social provider has finished **successfully**.

 ``` java
 @Subscribe